 Karen also served as a neighborhood activist – her actions resulted in $7,000,000 in repairs by a housing developer and two new parks being erected within the 242-home housing development where she lived with her family.
 Her actions also resulted in new building standards throughout the city.

-Since before becoming a Council Member in 2016, Karen already worked to make the city of Brentwood a better place to live - she continues to work for the city she loves to truly make it Better in Brentwood!
+Even before becoming a Council Member in 2016, Karen was already working to make the city of Brentwood a better place to live - she continues to work for the city she loves to truly make it Better in Brentwood!

-ECONOMIC DEVELOPMENT INCENTIVE PROGRAM: Develop and implement an Economic Development Incentive Policy and Programs to attract beneficial projects to the City that will provide high-quality employment, generate revenue and serve as a catalyst to catalyze other complementary development and fulfill community goals.
+ECONOMIC DEVELOPMENT INCENTIVE PROGRAM: Utilize the Economic Development Incentive Program we recently created to attract beneficial projects to the City that will provide high-quality employment, generate revenue and serve as a catalyst to attract other complementary development and fulfill community goals.

 ECONOMIC DEVELOPMENT STRATEGY ACTION PLAN: To drive economic growth and directly address the jobs/housing imbalance in the City, we need to implement our Economic Development Strategy Action Plan.
 The plan calls for cultivating existing businesses, attracting new business development (specifically bio-tech, high-tech industries, advanced manufacturing, R&D, clean technologies, healthcare and food processing) and promoting Brentwood as an Agritourism destination city.